eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 <figure class="half">
     <a href="/assets/images/perplexity=50.png"><img src="/assets/images/perplexity=50.png"></a>
     <a href="/assets/images/perplexity=100.png"><img src="/assets/images/perplexity=100.png></a>
-    <figcaption>Perplexity values of 50 and 100, respectively.</figcaption>
+    <figcaption>t-SNE with perplexity values of 50 and 100, respectively.</figcaption>
 </figure>

 So, what went wrong?
 There's a [nice StackOverflow